annaesvensson/yellow-help/yellow-task-list.md

 - [x] Updated help extension, style guide for experienced developers and writers.
 For more consistency.
 - [ ] Updated icon extension, SVG stack instead of WOFF font.
 Developers want consistent files formats.
 - [ ] Updated image extension, different media files for light and dark mode.
 Give users more control.
-- [x] Updated maintain extension, new way of maintaining extensions.
+- [x] Updated maintain extension, new way of making and maintaining extensions.
 For more consistency.
 - [x] Updated maintain extension, changed status value from available to maintained.
 For more consistency.
 - [x] Updated Markdown extension, improved email handling for long TLD.
 TLD with more than 3 characters.
 - [x] Updated Markdown extension, syntax for collapsible blocks was added.
 Users can show/hide details.